Outdoor Running vs Treadmill: Which One Is Better for You?

 Feels less repetitive, making it easier to stay motivated

-However, outdoor running also comes with potential challenges.
-Weather, air quality, uneven surfaces, and hard surfaces like concrete can impact joint health and consistency.
+However, outdoor running also has challenges.
+Weather, air quality, uneven surfaces, and hard ground like concrete may affect joint health and training consistency.

 The Benefits of Treadmill Running